 Night markets are popular among Bangkok locals and tourists alike.
 There are plenty of night markets around Bangkok and you can visit them all with Your Thai Guide.

 Love markets?
-Here’s a quick list of some other night markets nearby to Train Night Market:
+Here’s a quick list of some other night markets in Bangkok:

 - Train Night Market Ratchada